Qianjx/CSCI720_HW7/HW7_Martin_Qian.md

 ---

 1. When you have clustered to six clusters, report the size of each cluster, from lowest to highest.
-115 121 131 140 161 181
+115 121 131 141 161 181

-2. When you have clustered to six clusters, report the average prototype of these six clusters. node 1: node 2: node 3: node 4: node 5: node 6:
+2. When you have clustered to six clusters, report the average prototype of these six clusters.
+So for every element, according to the model we get, we compute its distance to the center of all the clusters, then the shortest one is this element's cluster.
+Center is recorded as a member of the nodes.

 3. What typifies each of the six clusters?
 What name should we give each of these prototypes?
+As far as I am concerned, I think it is hard to say, but we can at first using their labels to represent them, like cluster 1,3,4,5,7,14(generally, this label is the smallest id inside the cluster).
+They mean 6 different kinds of shoppers.
-As far as I am concerned, I am not sure what kind of name I should assign to each cluster.
-By looking into the dataset, for example, cluster labeled 1, we can see they are likely to buy eggs and milk and daily food together.
-So I think they might be students or workers.
-Similar to the rest 5 clusters.
+I am not sure what kind of name I should assign to each cluster.
+However, by looking into the dataset, for example, cluster labeled 1, we can see most of them are likely to buy a lot eggs, meat, vegges and rice.
+So I think they might be normal family member as they buy daily things a lot and drink less.
+Similar to the rest 5 clusters, they do have different features, and stand for some people.

 6. Write a conclusion about what you learned overall.
 If each of you learned different things, tell me what each of you learned.